benettviszokai/codecademy-learn-python-3/README.md

-# codecademy-learn-python-3
-Exercises and small projects completed during the “Learn Python 3” course on Codecademy.
-Documenting my progress and practice code.
+# Learn Python 3 – Codecademy Progress & Solutions

+This repository contains my notes, exercises, and project solutions from Codecademy’s Learn Python 3 course.
+I’m using this repo to track my progress, document what I’ve learned, and practice writing clean, readable Python code.